 In previous Annual Reports we have acknowledged the challenges we face with a large geographic area and a small population base and we have told you that we need to be smarter and more innovating.
 This past year has seen several regional initiatives gain traction or come to fruition through the West Coast Mayor's and Chair's Forum.
-The adoption of a Regional Economic Development Strategy, a review of Regional Tourism Spend, joint approaches to the NZ Transport Agency and central government ministers, and attendance at important local government forums are some of the projects this Forum has worked on.
-A plan for a new regional model for Civil Defence was developed throughout the year and came to fruition on 1 July 2014.

-We can't operate in isolated bliss.
-We need to work collaboratively, and stand strong together as one region on the really important issues.
+The adoption of a Regional Economic Development Strategy, a review of Regional Tourism Spend, joint approaches to the NZ Transport Agency and central government ministers, and attendance at important local government forums are some of the projects this as one region on the really important issues.
 We also need to support each other across the district, and this is the theme of the Rating Review process that we embarked on in 2013-14, which will be concluded next year.